mustafafarag/ecommerce-backend-api/README.md

 # 🛒 Ecommerce Backend API

-This is a **Node.js + Express** backend server for an eCommerce platform.
-It supports user authentication using JWT, role-based access (admin vs. user), and provides Swagger API documentation.
+This is a **Node.js + Express** backend server for a modern eCommerce platform, designed with modularity, scalability, and real-world business logic in mind.

 ---